ETHIndia/website/README.md

 https://2018.ethindia.co/

 ## Installation
-- `npm install`
+- `npm Install`

 #### Gulp Tasks

-- `gulp` the default task that builds everything
+- <i>`Gulp`</i> the default task that builds everything
-- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
+- `Gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
-- `gulp sass` compiles SCSS files into CSS
+- `Gulp sass` compiles SCSS files into CSS
-- `gulp minify-css` minifies the compiled CSS file
+- `Gulp minify-css` minifies the compiled CSS file
-- `gulp minify-js` minifies the themes JS file
+- `Gulp minify-js` minifies the themes JS file
-- `gulp copy` copies dependencies from node_modules to the vendor directory
+- `Gulp copy` copies dependencies from node_modules to the vendor directory

 ## License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+This work is Licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]